Digital-Tvilling/react-jsoncanvas/README.md

 A lot of functionality and logic is taken from the [jsoncanvas](https://github.com/obsidianmd/jsoncanvas) repository and if needed will be refactored to align more with react standards.

-data.content can be a .md file.

-Also we need to handle width and height, if provided.

-I also want to mention that we need to handle the fact that positions from .canvas made in t.ex Obsidian can have negative values, which this original solution is currently not handling.
+Current focus is as a jsoncanvas viewer/reader

 ## How to Use
 #### As a standalone Application

 To get started with `react-jsoncanvas`, clone the repository with